Kord-Extensions/template/README.md

   follow the to-dos in that file regardless.
 - The Logback configuration is in `src/main/resources/logback.groovy`.
 If the logging setup doesn't suit, you can change it there.
+- The default translation bundle in `src/main/resources/translations` will likely need to be renamed for your project.

 ## Bundled Bot